rajgoel/course-scientific-programming/08-lecture/slides.md

 ### Big O-notation

-Big O-notation is used to describe how an algorithm’s execution time or memory usage **scales relative to input size**, .
+Big O-notation is used to describe how an algorithm’s execution time or memory usage **scales relative to input size**.

 > [!TIP]
 > The goal is to characterise growth rate, not to provide an exact count of instructions.